TCL QM8K TV Review

 Home Theater

 The TCL QM8K is an excellent TV for watching movies in reference conditions like a home theater room.
 Its Mini LED backlight delivers incredibly bright peaks in HDR and a phenomenal dark room experience, with deep, uniform blacks and very little haloing around bright spots in the scene.
 Colors are bright and vibrant, and it supports all advanced A/V formats, including DTS audio and Dolby Vision.
-The only real downside to this TV for this usage is its overall accuracy out of the box, and it definitely benefits from a professional calibration if this matters to you.
+Unfortunately, there are some unintended intermediate colors present in fast-paced scenes, and the edges of characters and objects are blurrier than intended due to subpar pixel transitions when the action ramps up.
+The TV also isn't very accurate out of the box, and it definitely benefits from a professional calibration if this matters to you.

 Pros